benw10-1/portfolio/README.md

 # Portfolio
-A portfolio displaying what I have done!
+A portfolio made using vanilla CSS and JavaScript displaying what I have done!

 [Visit the page here!](https://github.com/benw10-1/portfolio)
 ## Usage